dojo/docs/dojo/uacss.rst

   }

-*Note* If you are relying on the styles to be set before running code, just using the :ref:`dojo/domReady! <dojo/domReady>` loader plugin is not necessairly sufficient and you should wrap any code that relies upon the styles in a :ref:`dojo/ready <dojo/ready>` callback.
+*Note* If you are relying on the styles to be set before running code, just using the :ref:`dojo/domReady! <dojo/domReady>` loader plugin is not necessarily sufficient and you should wrap any code that relies upon the styles in a :ref:`dojo/ready <dojo/ready>` callback.
 This is because ``dojo/uacss`` also has to load after the DOM is ready and registers itself to load before other ``dojo/ready`` callbacks.
 For example: